AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+The chosen LNA (QPL9547) has very good specs (a NF of .3dB) but draws a lot of current (50ma).
+Other possible options are Guerrilla RF GRF2374, GRF4001, Skyworks LNAs (SKY67150-396LF, SKY67183-396LF, SKY65015-70LF), or Qorvo SGL0622Z.
+The Qorvo part is very low power, simple, but the NF is 1.4db).
+The SKY67150-396LF has a similar NF to the QPL9547, but draws 85ma.
+Looking over the parts, the QPL9547 seems to be the best part for optimizing for NF, and the SGL0622Z is best for optimizing power.
+It also has built-in matching, but is 3.3V and doesn't have any control over gain.
+It does seem that lower NF values require higher power.

 Look at adding the TVS diode on the PA per the datasheet schematics.

 Replace the RF switches, the packages the Qorvo parts are in are too